 5. Hide the junk and put the super foods on the counter

 We didn’t get a chance to touch on this during the show, but it’s super important.

 “A Cornell Food and Brand Lab study found that women who stored soft drinks on the counter weighed 24 to 26 pounds more than women whose counters were free of sugary beverages.
 Similarly, women who displayed cereal boxes on the counter were, on average, 20 pounds heavier than those who didn't.
 So rather than leave your snacks out in the open, make it more challenging to eat by keeping hiding them away on the highest shelf of your pantry.”

 “Unlike junk food, you should proudly display your healthy snacks.
 The same Cornell University Food and Brand Lab study found people who kept a fruit bowl in plain sight weighed an average of 13 pounds less than those who didn't.
 The takeaway: place a bowl on your kitchen counter and fill it with nutritious oranges, bananas, and apples.”

-Now I want to hear from you.
-Which of these 5 tips are you going to try and what has worked for you before?
+Now we want to hear from you.
+Which of these five tips are you going to try and what has worked for you before?

 Let us know in the comments below.